Skip to content

 El Salvador Pacamara could not be missing from this list as it represents a modern generation of coffee producers that love to experiment and offer amazing results!
 Pacamara is a hybrid Arabica coffee produced by the Salvadoran Coffee Research Institute (ISIC) in 1958.

-The result is a medium-sized coffee tree with a rich leaf volume, large and numerous cherries with small knobs, and a circular shape.
-The cup profile is characterized by an aroma of apricot, caramel, and flowers, with high sweetness and intense fruity acidity, rich creamy body, and a fruity sweet aftertaste with notes of butter caramel.
+The result is a medium-sized coffee tree with a rich leaf volume, a number of large round shaped cherries with small knobs.
+The cup profile is characterized by an aroma of apricot, caramel, and flowers with high sweetness and intense fruity acidity, rich creamy body, and a fruity sweet aftertaste with notes of butter caramel.
 Delicious!

 4. Tokunoshima